 - 1. Allow 36" clearance for electrical panels and 30" clearance for rear service access to modules. - 2.
-Allow a minimum of 18" height clearance for service for 30, 50 and 70 ton modules.
-Allow 24" for 85 ton modules. - 3.
-Local building or electrical codes may require additional clearance.
+Allow a minimum of 18" height clearance for 30, 50 and 70 ton modules.
+Allow a minimum of 24" height clearance for 85 ton modules. - 3.
+Local building and/or electrical codes may require additional clearance.
 Consult applicable codes.